AdityaGudimella/CommandLineProgrammingLanguages/docs/chapter_1.md

     In C# 9.0 and greater, you can take advantage of Top-Level Statements.
 This means you can omit the `Program` class and the `Main` method.
 You can read more about Top-Level Statements [here](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements).
+=== "Go"
+    The entry point to a go executable is the `main` function defined in the `main` package.
+This function is the first function that is executed when the program is run.

+    ```go title="hello_world/main.go"
+    package main  // 1

+    import (
+        "log"  // 3
+    )

+    func main() {  // 2
+        log.Println("Hello, World!")  // 4
+    }
+    ```

+    1. This tells go that this code is part of the `main` package.
+The `main` package is special in go.
+It is the package that is executed when the program is run.
+    2. This is the `main` function.
+This is the first function that is executed when the program is run.
+This function takes no arguments and returns no value.
+For now, we'll leave the function body empty.
+    3. This is how we import packages in go.
+To import multiple packages in a single statement, simply put each package on a new line.
+    4. This is the `Println` function.
+This function is part of the `log` package.
+This function takes a variable number of arguments and prints them to the console.

+    Note that go uses implicit semi-colons.
+This means that you don't have to put a semi-colon at the end of each statement.
+The compiler (lexer) will automatically add a semi-colon at the end of each line.
+If you want to include multiple statements on a single line, you can use a semi-colon to separate them.
+The same holds for importing multiple packages in a single statement.

 === "Python"
     The entry point to a Python program is the file that is executed.
 Python doesn't require a `main` method or a `Program` class.
 Python will execute any code that is